ejbenke/SPFx-React-Accordion-Section/README.md

 * Adds a collapsible accordion to a page.
 * Allows user to select a list within their site from a property panel dropdown to populate the accordion structure (list must have a Title column and Content column).
 * Can be deployed in a Teams tab in addition to Office 365 SharePoint site.
+See current [Microsoft documentation](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/using-web-part-as-ms-teams-tab) on how to deploy to Teams.

 ## SharePoint Framework Version
 1.8.2